tonyzhao668/python_API_challenge/README.md

   ![heatmap](Images/heatmap.png)

-* Narrow down the DataFrame to find your ideal weather condition.
-For example:
+* Narrow down the DataFrame to find my ideal weather condition:

   * A max temperature lower than 80 degrees but higher than 70.

-  * Wind speed less than 10 mph.
+  * Wind speed less than 5 mph.

-  * Zero cloudiness.

-  * Drop any rows that don't contain all three conditions.
-You want to be sure the weather is ideal.
+  * Cloudiness <= 5.

 * Using Google Places API to find the first hotel for each city located within 5000 meters of your coordinates.

 * Plot the hotels on top of the humidity heatmap with each pin containing the **Hotel Name**, **City**, and **Country**.

+* Selected hotels' location map:
   ![hotel map](Images/hotel_location.png)

+ * Selected hotels' details:
   ![hotel details](Images/hotelselected.PNG)